 - Media Library Folders Pro – Another WordPress plugin to move your media files from your web host to Spaces or S3.

-- FileZilla Pro – The premium version of FileZilla FTP program comes with the ability to connect with DigitalOcean Spaces.
+- FileZilla Pro – The premium version of the FileZilla FTP program comes with the ability to connect with DigitalOcean Spaces.

 Drag & Drop Upload